21BPS1591/Litcodes/README.md

-# Litcodes
+# litcoder
-All litcode answers
+Litcoder - For CS solutions